mik284/Learning-concepts/README.md

 - Great!
 Invoking the factory function allows us to compose a single object -- all without the use of the new operator.
 Before we take a look at a more complex example, let's summarize the differences between a factory function and a constructor function:
 ![screen-shot-2018-07-02-at-1 56 13-pm](https://user-images.githubusercontent.com/65639270/176434524-94ed58c5-08d1-4ae9-b814-2702e5fc6e6d.png)

+## Functional Mixins
+In the previous section, we used mixins to add features into a composite object.
+We also just leveraged factory functions to create objects without using the new operator or messing with prototypal inheritance.
+Let's combine what we've learned from mixins and factory functions and take things a step further with functional mixins!

+A functional mixin is a composable factory function that receives a _mixin_as an argument, copies properties and methods from that mixin, and returns a new object.

+Now, one of the great things about functional mixins is that they are composable; we can use them as individual pieces of code that add specific properties like an assembly line.

+## Summary
+A factory function creates objects.
+It is invoked as normal function, not with the new operator.
+Functional mixins take things a bit further by accepting a mixin as an argument, copies properties and methods from the mixin, and returns a new object.